 From and after the release of the proceeds of the notes from the escrow account, the notes will not be secured by any of our assets.
 As of February 28, 2013, as adjusted to give effect to the issuance of the notes and the incurrence of additional senior secured financing in the aggregate amount of approximately \$2.8 billion in connection with the Acquisitions, we would have had approximately \$3.6 billion of secured debt (excluding the security interest in the proceeds of the sale of the notes held in escrow) and approximately \$186 million of unused commitments (taking into account issued and outstanding revolving letters of credit of approximately \$15 million and after giving effect to \$650 million of assumed borrowings under the revolving facility to fund a portion of the Acquisitions) under our revolving credit facility.
 The foregoing excludes \$125 million available for borrowing under our accounts receivable securitization facility.
 Our obligations under our senior credit facility are currently secured by a pledge of (i) 100% of the ownership interests of certain of our U.S. subsidiaries and (ii) 55-65% of certain interests of certain of our foreign subsidiaries.
 In addition, the indenture governing the notes will permit us and our subsidiaries to incur certain additional debt that is secured by liens on our assets without equally and ratably securing the notes.
 If the Company becomes insolvent or is liquidated, or if payment under our secured debt is accelerated, the holders of our secured debt would be entitled to exercise the remedies available to a secured lender under applicable law and pursuant to the agreement governing such debt.
-In any such event, because the notes will not be secured by any of our assets, it is possible that there would be no assets remaining from which claims of the holders of the notes could be satisfied following repayment of our secured debt or, if any such assets remained, such assets might be insufficient to satisfy such claims of the holders of the notes could be satisfied f
+In any such event, because the notes will not be secured debt or, if any such assets remained, such assets might be insufficient to satisfy such claims of the holders of the notes could be satisfied following repayment of our secured debt or, if any such assets remained, such assets might be insufficient to satisfy such claims fully.